 I recommend medium salsa so that can be moved up or down.
 And lastly, the cumin can be adjusted.

 This chili holds its physical heat for a long time due to the cheese.
 That makes it great for a party even if you can’t plug the crock pot.

 A great recipe to double and it freezes well for 2-3 months.
 Good in the refrigerator for 3-4 days.in

 Other Great Crock Pot Chilis to Try

 A few simple ingredients.
 Get your chicken any way you want.
 You will need about 3 cups.
 I have included several raw chicken options in the notes of the recipe card and above in the discussion.

 In a small (3.5 qt crock pot here) dump one 48 oz jar great northern beans (undrained), 8 oz of salsa, about 3 cups of shredded chicken, 2 teaspoons cumin and 8 oz of pepper jack cheese (cubed).

 Add a 14 oz can of chicken broth if you want a normal thick chili.
 Leave it out for extra thick.
 Stir very well.

-Cook on low for 4 hours.
+Cook on low for 4 hours or 2 hours on high.
 Try to stir once or twice in the middle if you can to distribute the cheese, but it can wait until the end if needed.

 - 48 oz Great Northern beans